Fairfield County's Community Foundation

 Recommended Roadmap

 Three phases.
-Ten initiatives.
 Twelve months to a different picture.

 Phase 1